Measures of risk and what they mean

 (Fatal crashes + serious injury crashes) / number of years of data

-Distance Travelled/ Number of years of data
+Distance travelled / number of years of data

-Personal Risk shows the likelihood of a driver, on average, being involved in a fatal or serious road accident on a particular stretch of road.
+Unlike Collective Risk, Personal Risk takes into account the traffic volumes on each section of state highway.
+Personal Risk shows the likelihood of a driver or rider, on average, being involved in a fatal or serious road crash on a particular stretch of road.
 Personal Risk is of most interest to the public, as it shows the risk to road users, as individuals.
-A risk aware driver will be better informed and more able to identify situations along their journey where they need to modify their behaviour to respond to the conditions.
+A risk aware driver or rider will be better informed and more able to modify their behaviour to respond to the conditions.
 Personal Risk is typically higher in more difficult terrain where traffic volumes and road standards are often lower.
+In many cases infrastructure improvements on these roads are unlikely to be cost effective and other Safe System interventions such as safer road use and safe speeds need to be explored.

 Related Links